TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - Blaze has command line options to explicitly take the paths
 - We used to preclude the user from customizing an indexPath if it doesn't exist
 - Should be fail if the XDG paths do not exist?
+- This function: func initConfig() in blaze needs attention for paths